tarikfayad/FTGooglePlacesAPI/README.md

 #TFGooglePlacesAPI

+This is my ongoing attempt to update and flesh out the FTGooglePlacesAPI Cocoapod and to account for minor changes on Google's end.
+There's still a lot of work to do and not all of the code is as clean as it could be, but as I need it for work there should be more updates soon enough.

+##Main Differences
+ 1. Now requires at least [AFNetworking 2.5][4]
+ 2. Basic support for predicitve search results
+    - Just a heads up that results populated in the way will have a location of nil and you'll need to make a detail query in order to get the latitude and logitude.
+ 3. Updated a number of old parameters that were forcing me to refer to the originalResponseDictionary to get useful information

 An open-source iOS Objective-C library for querying [Google Places API][1] using simple callback-blocks based interface.

 Perform Google Places API requests with ease in a few lines of code.
 Library includes, but is not limited to, following: